better futures

 • Organisational training and development

-Our journey started with the transformative study "Weaving the Urban Fabric."
-This pioneering research across four continents envisions cities as dynamic tapestries, where each thread—representing distinct urban conditions—requires a thoughtful, tailored approach to foster social, environmental, and economic progress.
-Celebrated for its innovation, this work was awarded the prestigious 10th Royal Institute of British Architects NFTS.
+Our journey started in 2016 with the transformative study Weaving the Urban Fabric.
+This pioneering research across four continents , understanding cities to be a dynamic tapestry of — social, environmental and economic conditions — was awarded the prestigious 10th Royal Institute of British Architects NFTS.

 News: HU Shortlisted for Grenfell Tower Memorial